-Back in 2006, England were going through a transitional phase.
+It all started back in 2006, when England were going through a somewhat transitional phase.

-The so-called Golden Generation had flopped at Euro 2004 and the recent World Cup, which saw Sven-Goran Eriksson pack his bags and David Beckham step down as captain.
+The so-called Golden Generation had flopped at Euro 2004 and the recent World Cup, which meant manager Sven-Goran Eriksson packed his bags and David Beckham stepped down as captain.

 Steven McClaren was given the big job in mid-2006 and John Terry was made captain, while the future was pinned firmly on Wayne Rooney.

 The Three Lions were drawn into qualifying Group E for Euro 2008, with the likes of Croatia, Russia and Israel seen as their biggest opponents.